ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 3.      **Removals**.
 A Director may be removed for cause.
 In the event such removal, the following procedures shall be implemented:

-        a)      A notice shall be sent by mail by prepaid, first-class, certified or registered mail to the most recent address of the member as shown on the Corporation's records, setting forth the removal and the reason therefore.
+        a)      A notice shall be sent by electronic mail and by prepaid, first-class, certified or registered mail to the most recent address of the member, if known by the Corporation, setting forth the removal and the reason for that removal.
 Such notice shall be sent at least seven (7) days before the proposed effective date of the removal.

         #)      The Director being removed shall be given an opportunity to be heard, either orally or in
                 writing, at a hearing to be held no fewer than five (5) days before the removal.
 The hearing shall be held by the Board.
-The notice to the Director of his or her proposed removal shall state that such member is entitled, upon request, to such hearing, shall state that a date, time and place of hearing will be established upon receipt of request therefor, and shall state, that in the absence of such request, the effective date of the proposed removal.
+The notice to the Director of his or her proposed removal shall state that such member is entitled, upon request, to such hearing, shall state that a date, time and place of hearing will be established upon receipt of such a request, and shall state, that in the absence of such request, the effective date of the proposed removal.

         #)      Following the hearing, the Board shall decide whether the Director should in fact be
                 expelled, suspended, or sanctioned in some other way.
 The decision of the Board shall be final.

 4.      **Filling vacancies**.
 Vacancies on the Board may be filled by a majority of the Directors then